shw3512/shw3512.github.io/proj/cysec-g30.md

 ### Social engineering

-- Manipulation
+- An attempt to manipulate
-    - Doesn't require technology (not even verbal language!)
+    - Doesn't require technology (or even verbal language!)
-        - Threatening gestures (!!!) (insert image)
+        - Example.
+Threatening actions or gestures

-#### Phishing

-- (!!!)
-Definition
-- Spear phishing: targeted phishing
-    - (!!!)
-Definition
-    - Example (!!!) (from real life)

-##### Phishing indicators (may or may not apply!)

-- Bad grammar, spelling
-    - Advancements in large language models (LLMs) have enabled attackers to mitigate this indicator
-- Your name is missing or misspelled
-- Fishy (or look-alike) sender e-mail address

 #### Commonly used tactics